malbit/arqma-blockchain-explorer/README.md

 # create the makefile
 cmake ..

-# alternatively can use: cmake -DARQMA_DIR=/path/to/arqma ..
+# alternatively can use: cmake -DEDL_DIR=/path/to/edollar ..
-# if loki is not in ~/arqma
+# if eDollar is not in ~/edollar
 #
 # also can build with ASAN (sanitizers), for example
 # cmake -DSANITIZE_ADDRESS=On ..